MayoLJS/Teleco-site-outages-analysis/README.md

 ## Conclusion

 By integrating outage data with site information and utilizing Power BI's robust modeling and visualization capabilities, this project provides a comprehensive view of telecommunications site performance.
 The insights gained can be used to improve site reliability, allocate resources more effectively, and address recurring issues in a timely manner.
-[Interactive Power BI Report](https://app.powerbi.com/view?r=eyJrIjoiMDM4MGJmYTctNDBjZi00ZjE4LWEzY2YtMWMxNjUzMjQwZTNhIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)
+[Click here for Interactive Power BI Report](https://app.powerbi.com/view?r=eyJrIjoiMDM4MGJmYTctNDBjZi00ZjE4LWEzY2YtMWMxNjUzMjQwZTNhIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)